marcglasberg/asyncredux.com/react/intro.md

 <hr></hr>

 Next, let's follow a short tutorial to see how easy it is to use Async Redux.
-We'll create a simple Todo app, with a list of todos and a button to add a new todo.
+We'll create a simple _Todo List_ app.